nismod/energy_demand/README.rst

 EPSRC sponsored MISTRAL programme, as part of the `Infrastructure Transition Research Consortium <http://www.itrc.org.uk/>`_.

-More information on the model can be found here
+More information on the model can be found in Eggimann, Hall and Eyre (2018).
+Please use this reference for citing HIRE.

-- Eggimann et al. (2019): Modelling energy demand and supply within a system-of-systems approach. (working paper)

 1. Initialising and running the model (local)
 =============================================